deepamerlin/deepamerlin/README.md

 Programmer (noun): A machine that turns coffee into code.
 ```
 - :computer: I code in Python.
-- 🌱 I’m currently learning Data Science.
+- 🌱 I’m currently learning Artificial Intelligence, Machine learning and Data Science.
-- 😎 I’m looking to collaborate on project based on Machine Learning.
+- 😎 I’m looking to collaborate on projects based on Machine Learning.
 - 💬 Ask me about anything.
 If I didn't knew maybe I will learn something new!
-- ⚡ Fun fact: I talk very less and work more.
-I am totally a chill person with great humor and can give you life advices as well.
+- ⚡ Fun fact: I am totally a chill person with great humor and can give you life advices as well.

 ----------------------------------------------